mikey22333/medgpt/docs/ENVIRONMENT.md

 # Environment Variables

-This document outlines the required and optional environment variables for the MedGPT Scholar application.
+This document outlines the required and optional environment variables for the CliniSynth application.

 ## Required Variables